kuryla/ml-peg-omol/README.md

 ### Installation

-The latest stable release of `ml-peg`, including its dependencies, will be installable from PyPI by running:
+The latest stable release of ML-PEG, including its dependencies, will be installable from PyPI by running:

 ```
 python3 -m pip install ml-peg
 ```

-To get all the latest changes, `ml-peg` can be installed from GitHub:
+To get all the latest changes, ML-PEG can be installed from GitHub:

 ```
 python3 -m pip install git+https://github.com/ddmms/ml-peg.git